dtcristo/wasmtime-ruby/README.md

 runtime from within your Ruby project.

 Why would you want that?
-[WebAssembly](https://webassembly.org/) (or WASM) is a technology that allows you to write a program in a fast and safe way.
+[WebAssembly](https://webassembly.org/) (or WASM) is a technology that allows you to write programs that run at near-native speeds in a safe sandboxed environment.
 Wasmtime is a runtime that allows you to execute WASM programs.
-This gem embeds Wasmtime within a native extention so you can execute a WASM program from Ruby.
-Programs written in WASM will run at near-native speeds in a safe sandboxed environment.
+This gem embeds Wasmtime within a native extension so you can execute a WASM program from Ruby.

 This project is pretty experimental and not production ready right now.
 There are quite a few things that aren't built yet, see [TODO](#todo) section below.